Acentech is proud to announce three new hires, a promotion, awards and accolades!

 Anthony DeMarte, Acoustics Consultant, Trevose PA

-Anthony DeMarte is a new member of Acentech’s Architectural Acoustics group joining our expanding Philadelphia, PA team.
+Anthony DeMarte is a new member of Acentech’s Architectural Acoustics group, having joined our expanding Philadelphia, PA team.
 Anthony earned a Bachelor of Science degree in Mechanical Engineering and Acoustics from the University of Hartford, and worked for a San Francisco-based acoustics and vibration control firm prior to joining Acentech.
 His work will include the assessment and design of acoustic and vibration control solutions for a variety of project types.

 Jack Briskie, a recent addition to Acentech’s Noise and Vibration Group, just received his Professional Engineer in license in Mechanical Engineering.
 Jack works primarily on vibration, environmental and industrial projects, but also has a wide range of project experience, from site surveys to acoustics for performing arts spaces.
 He received his Bachelor of Science degree in Acoustical Engineering and Music from the University of Hartford.
 Congrats Jack!

 Kristen Murphy, LEED AP BD+C, WELL AP, Senior Consultant, recently earned WELL accrediation.
 Kristen’s acoustics consulting practice includes educational, healthcare, performing arts, commercial, and residential projects, with a special focus on sustainable design.
 Kristen earned her BS in Architecture from the University of Michigan, and her MS in Architectural Acoustics from Rensselaer Polytechnic Institute.
-She has been with the firm since 2016.
+Kristen will be sharing her knowledge at Greenbuild 2019 this November.
 Congrats Kristen!

 Marc Newmark, Director, Noise and Vibration Group